OpenSlides/openslides-votecollector/README.rst

 to provide electronic voting for motions with Keypads from `Voteworks <http://www.voteworks.de>`_.

-The VoteCollector plugin for OpenSlides was contracted by the German company Voteworks.
+The VoteCollector plugin for OpenSlides was contracted by the German company Voteworks GmbH.
 It was initially developed by the core authors of OpenSlides, Oskar Hahn and Emanuel Schütze (`Intevation GmbH <http://www.intevation.de/>`_), in April 2012.